PythonOptimizers/cysparse/doc/source/cysparse_basics.rst

 :program:`CySparse`\'s basics
 =========================================================

-In this section, we expose the basics of :program:`CySparse`: how to create a matrix, what are the common attributes, etc.
+In this section, we explain the very basics of :program:`CySparse`.
+Most matrices share some common basic attributes that we detail here.
+To create a matrix, we use *factory methods* [#factory_method_strange_name]_: functions that return an object corresponding to their arguments.
+Different arguments make them return different kind of objects (matrices).

 Common attributes
 ==================

 Most attributes and **all** common ones are *read-only*.
 Some attributes ask for some expensive computation.
 We indicate whenever this is the case.
 Some attributes can also be given as arguments to most factory methods.
-We also detail which do.
+We also detail which ones.

 ``nrow`` and ``ncol``
 ----------------------